 A physician in a ward requests a set of laboratory tests (or batteries) for a patient.
 The Order Group (or single Order) is entered into the Order Placer application with pertinent information needed.
-The Order Placer determines what specimens are required to perform the tests, with collection (container type, preservative/anticoagulant, volume, time and patient status) and
+The Order Placer determines what specimens are required to perform the tests, with

-665 collection (container type, preservative/antransportation conditions.
+675 collection (container type, preservative/anticoagulant, volume, time and patient status) and transportation conditions.